pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 8while pubnub.subscribed_channels.size > 0 do
 9    sleep 1
 10end
 ```

 ## Unsubscribe

-Leave a channel (or remove some from a multiplexed connection).
-Socket closes when no channels remain.

-Unsubscribing from all channels resets the last-received timetoken and may cause message gaps if you then subscribe to new channels.
+Unsubscribe removes channels from the open socket.
+If only one channel, issues leave and closes socket.
+Unsubscribing from all channels resets last timetoken and may cause message gaps on resubscribe.

 ### Method(s)

-To Unsubscribe from a channel:

 ```
 `1unsubscribe(